Panoramic outdoor view of the historic Shore Temple surrounded by stone structures and open landscape - Grande Bay Resort & Spa, Mamallapuram

 Things to Do in Mahabalipuram

-A tall, multi-tiered stone temple with intricate carvings, standing under a bright sky, possibly the Shore Temple.
+The tall, multi-tiered stone Shore Temple with intricate carvings, standing under a bright sky.

 Five Rathas